Phuket diving day trip

 - Rental equipment is 500 baht per set per day.
 (A set includes BCD, Regulator, Mask, snorkel, fins and wetsuit).

-- 15 litre tanks are available on request (extra charge).
+- 15 litre tanks, DIN adapters, dive computers and nitrox are available on request (extra charge).

 - Round trip transfers by air conditioned minibus are free from Phuket hotels in Chalong, Patong, Karon, Kata beach areas.